3 Tips for Managing Caregiving with Siblings

 It’s also an emotional time as you watch your parents decline.
 Everyone has different ways of coping with their parents’ aging – anger, fear, sadness, denial.

-On top of all that, old feelings and arguments are being stirred up.
+On top of all that, old feelings and arguments are resurfacing.

-Childhood competition may start again over the need for love, approval, or to be seen as important or competent.
+Childhood competition may start again over the need for love, approval, or to be seen as essential or competent.

 These struggles are likely to show up in arguments over who does or doesn't do something, how much each person does, and who’s in charge.